NiklasRosenstein/slap/docs/content/commands/publish.md

   [Twine]: https://twine.readthedocs.io/en/stable/

-This command builds an `sdist` and `wheel` distribution for your project or every project in your monorepository and publishes it using [Twine][] (the command has pretty much all the same options).
+This command builds an `sdist` and `wheel` distribution for your project or every project in your mono-repository and publishes it using [Twine][] (the command has pretty much all the same options).
 Often you will use this command immediately after running [`slap release`](release.md) or from a CI job when new tag/release was created.